forif-npo/.github/profile/README.md

 ## FORIF 👋
-Hanyang University's largest academic central programming club
+Hanyang University's biggest academic central programming club
 <!--

 **Here are some ideas to get you started:**